7 Nights 8 Days Bhutan Rafting Tour

 Day 08: Departure from Paro

-After breakfast, drive to the Paro airport and your Bhutan tour guide from Access Bhutan Tours will see you off at the Paro International Airport for your flight to your onward destinations.
+After breakfast, drive to the Paro airport and your Bhutan tour guide from Bhutan All Seasons Tours will see you off at the Paro International Airport for your flight to your onward destinations.

 End of the tour